Share Dance: Classes & Facilitators

 Movement is Magic!

 Join Harmanie for a class where everybody can dance.
 Together we will move and play using stories and props to embrace everyone’s unique abilities: from the smallest small to the biggest BIG.
+This class is beginner-friendly and is geared toward age groups 3 to 5, 6 to 9, and 10+.
+All abilities are welcome.

 About Harmanie Rose